tim-lebedkov/exe-proxy/README.md

   - process.loadJVM(options) - execute "public static void main(String[])" in the specified class
      - options.jvmDLL - path to the jvm.dll
 	 - options.mainClass - name of the main class
+	 - options.args - argument for "public static void main(String[])" as an array of strings

 Example JavaScript file: